 Anti-Hero: The majority of the protagonists are this, such as Bael and Charlie.

 Whenever Kirk is holding or using Morty, a third forelock appears, dyed red.
 No one seems to notice...

-Authority in Name Only: Discussed, mainly by the King of Thal'nasia, about how being royalty isn't all that great.
+Authority in Name Only: Conversed about, mainly by the King of Thal'nasia, about how being royalty isn't all that great.
 He states the Royal Family of Thal'nasia does have some authority but it looks like it's mostly used to babysit The Council.
 The King then comments on how he's Surrounded by Idiots in political meetings.

 Badass Normal: Pre-plague Bael takes on a huge swarm of demons with little more than a lead pipe.
 He doesn't win, but dang if that scene doesn't take your respect for the guy up a notch.

 Santris has this down to a pat.
 He's so far shown no sign of using magic or being infected with the Plague, and regardless seems to be masterminding half the plot around.